ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 Hiring takes time and is expensive;
 the longer we can retain high-quality individuals within the team, the better it is for continuity, morale, productivity, and the bottom line.
-This news should encourage those who would otherwise be discouraged from applying for a role for which they are _not_ a perfect fit!
+This news should actually encourage those who think they're not a perfect fit for the role!

 What about skills and knowledge, though?
 What are we looking for in our candidates?
-Here are the broad categories that we assess:
+Well, here are the broad categories that I assess:

 1. People skills
 2. Communication skills
 3. Scientific knowledge
 4. Coding skills
-5. Modelling skills
+5. Modeling skills

-Later in this essay, I will go through them in more detail.
+Later on, I will go through them in more detail.
-Before we go on, though, let's talk about the hiring process.
+Before we discuss those, though, let's talk about the hiring process.

 ## Team Interviews